 Hence, it becomes quite necessary to travel as light as possible when making a backpacking Ladakh trip.

 Well, even by statistics, we always pack much more than what actually is required or used by us on the trip.
 Hence, pack your stuff wisely and accordingly as you are not going on a photoshoot 🙂 🙂

-7. Carry a personal ID card, medical card and emergency contact
+7. Carry a personal ID card, medical insurance card, and emergency contact

-Always carry a personal ID card, medical card and emergency contact on a solo trip to Ladakh.
-These documents should be kept somewhere open, easily accessible, maybe as a hanging tag, wallpaper of an unlocked phone or in a wallet or both, so that, in case of any exigency a prompt action can be taken by anyone without any issues.
+Always carry a personal ID card, medical insurance card, and emergency contact on a solo trip to Ladakh.
+These documents should be kept somewhere open, easily accessible, maybe as a hanging tag, wallpaper of an unlocked phone or in a wallet or both, so that, in case of any emergency a prompt action can be taken by anyone without any issues.

-Please bear in mind that you are traveling to some remote corners of the Himalayas and some of the roads in Ladakh are quite desolate.
-Hence, it becomes very important to have your important documents with you all the time.
+Please bear in mind that you are traveling to some remote corners of the Himalayas, and some of the roads in Ladakh are quite desolate.
+Hence, it becomes vital to have your important documents with you all the time.
 Being closer to the inner line region of the International border it is quite important too.

 8. Mingle and get friendly with the locals

 When you travel solo to Ladakh, it is an opportunity to learn more about the local culture and lifestyle.
 It is also an opportunity to mingle with other tourists around.